nanomq/nanomq/docs/en_US/index.md

 [**Integrability**](./api/introduction.md): Reduce the cost of integrating edge computing applications with event-driven WebHooks.
 Easy to maintain with EdgeOps friendly HTTP APIs.

 [**Multi-Language Protocol**](./gateway/introduction.md): Support multiple protocols such as ZeroMQ/nanomsg/NNG/WebSocket.
 Enabling flexible and diverse routing topology on edge with.
 Secure your IoT connections with TLS/SSL.

 [**MQTT STREAM**](./mqtt-stream/introduction.md): MQTT messages for the same topic can be viewed as a data stream, and this data stream can be stored and queried.
 For some poor network environment, it provides a solution for the integrity and reliability of data.

+[**Zephyr RTOS Port**](./zephyr/port-to-zephyr.md): Run the broker core directly on Zephyr RTOS, so an MCU without a POSIX environment can host the MQTT broker itself and one Linux edge gateway at the site can be eliminated.
+Validated on ESP32-S3 hardware and `qemu_x86`.

 ## Why NanoMQ